zamgeorges/lightcodepedia/README.md

 ## Welcome ##
-Made with Streamlit, Smalljects and
+Made with Streamlit, Smalljects and Lighcode

 # Deploy **LightCodePedia** to Streamlit Community Cloud (via GitHub)